vieiragcv/regex-tutorial/regex-tutorial.md

 Regex Tutorial by Gui Vieira

-(additional info here)
+Applying logic to your code

 ## Summary

-"Regex or regular expression, is a sequence of characters that defines a specific search pattern.
-When included in code or search algorithms, regular expressions can be used to find certain patterns of characters within a string, or to find and replace a character or sequence of characters within a string..." (additional info here)
+Also known as a "regular expression" is a sequence of characters that specifies a search pattern in a text.

+Basics Concepts to help you better navigate this tutorial:

 ## Table of Contents